Causal Additive Models with Unobserved Causal Paths and Backdoor Paths: Search methods

 In line 1, CAM-UV is executed to obtain an initial estimate of $A$.
 The procedure~\texttt{checkVisible}, described in Algorithm~\ref{alg:checkVisible}, tests whether each NaN element in the current matrix $A$ can be converted to $1$, that is, a visible edge, or to $0$, i.e., a visible non-edge.

-On lines 6 of \texttt{checkVisible}, Lemma~\ref{lemma:visible_non_edge} is checked.
-To find the functions $G_i$, we use GAM regression implemented in PyGAM~\citep{Servan18pyGAM}.
+On line~6 of \texttt{checkVisible}, Lemma~\ref{lemma:visible_non_edge} is checked.
+To find the functions $G_i$, we use GAM regression implemented in pyGAM~\citep{Servan18pyGAM}.
 Eq.~(\ref{eq:non_edge}) is satisfied if the value $e$, calculated on line 5, is greater than $\alpha$.
-Here, $\widehat{\text{p-HSIC}}$ is the p-value of the gamma independence test based on Hilbert–Schmidt Independence Criteria~\citep{gretton_hsic}.
+Here, $\widehat{\text{p-HSIC}}$ is the p-value of the gamma independence test based on Hilbert–Schmidt Independence Criterion~\citep{gretton_hsic}.
 If so, $(x_i,x_j)$ is concluded to be a visible non-edge.

-If line 6 is not satisfied, the p-HSIC values $a_1$ and $a_2$ are calculated.
+If the condition on line 6 is not satisfied, the p-HSIC values $a_1$ and $a_2$ are calculated.
 If $a_1 > \alpha$ in line 11, Eq.~(\ref{eq:not_parent_1}) is satisfied, and we conclude that $x_i$ is not a parent of $x_j$ in line 12, due to Lemma~\ref{lemma:non_parent_condition} (see Appendix~\ref{appendix:additional_results}).
 We proceed similarly to $a_2$.
-If $x_i$ is not a parent of $x_j$ and $x_j$ is not a parent of $x_i$, i.e., line 17 is satisfied, we conclude that $(x_i,x_j)$ is a visible non-edge, due to Lemma~\ref{lemma:non_parent_condition}.
+If $x_i$ is not a parent of $x_j$ and $x_j$ is not a parent of $x_i$, i.e., line 17 is executed, we conclude that $(x_i,x_j)$ is a visible non-edge, due to Lemma~\ref{lemma:non_parent_condition}.

 If line 22 is reached, Eq.~(\ref{eq:visible_parent_1}) is satisfied.
-Then, if $x_i$ is not a parent of $x_j$, i.e., line 22 is satisfied, or if $x_j$ is not a parent of $x_i$, i.e., line 25 is satisfied, we conclude that $(x_i,x_j)$ is a visible edge due to Lemma~\ref{lemma:visible_parent}.
-If both line 22 and line 25 are not satisfied, we conclude that $(x_i,x_j)$ is invisible.
+Strictly speaking, we only check subsets in $Q$, not all subsets of $X$ as in Eq.~(\ref{eq:visible_parent_1}).
+Reassuringly, this is enough; see Appendix~\ref{appendix:proof_theorem}.
+Then, if $x_i$ is not a parent of $x_j$, i.e., the condition on line 22 is satisfied, or if $x_j$ is not a parent of $x_i$, i.e., the condition on line 25 is satisfied, we conclude that $(x_i,x_j)$ is a visible edge due to Lemma~\ref{lemma:visible_parent}.
+If the conditions in both line 22 and line 25 are not satisfied, we conclude that $(x_i,x_j)$ is invisible.